 Although I spend most of my time making investments in emerging markets and researching them, I’ve also taken steps to diversify the rest of my life internationally.
 One way I’ve done this is through applying for residency in the Republic of Georgia (not to be confused with the US state) earlier this year.
-I hope to eventually become a citizen of the country.
+I hope to invest in Georgia soon and eventually become a citizen of the country.

 Why would I want residency in another country?
 First of all, tax reasons.
 I’m a US citizen and unlike almost every other country in the world, I’m taxed based on citizenship and not residency.